4 ways to set up click and collect for your hospitality business

 Setting up click and collect through your point of sale system

-Some electronic point of sale providers enable restaurants to set up click and collect through online platforms.
+Some restaurant point of sale providers and bar and pub point of sale providers enable restaurants to set up click and collect through online platforms.
 While not technically a website, these online platforms play host to your menu, and integrate with the rest of your point of sale system so all of your orders are processed in the same place.

 When you set up an online store through your point of sale system, it generates a link, which customers can then use to access your online store via your website or social media.